|

 Black Horse and took a job as a laundress to several chambers (apartments)

-lady, whose age is variously quoted as being between 60 and 80, who occupied
+is variously quoted as being between 60 and 80, who occupied a set of

 night of Saturday, the 3rd of February 1733, are unknown because Sarah never